Norhaven/Jolt/README.md

     "result": true
 }
 ```
-It's also worth noting that the addition operator `+` is overloaded and can serve as a shortcut to string concatenation.
+It's also worth noting that the addition operator `+` is overloaded and can serve as a shortcut to string concatenation, either with a source document value or a literal string.
 For example, in the following source JSON:
 ```json
 {
     "value": "example"